 You can add, update, or delete information as explained above.
 When you update information, however, we may maintain a copy of the unrevised information in our records.
 You may request deletion of your account by emailing us.
 It is your responsibility to maintain your current email address with us.

-Provisions That Apply Only to Citizens and Residents of the United Kingdom, European Economic Area, and Switzerland:
+Provisions That Apply Only to Citizens and Residents of the United Kingdom, European Economic Area or Switzerland:

-The following provisions apply to you only if you are a UK, European, or Swiss citizen or resident.
-If you are a UK, European, or Swiss citizen or resident of the European Economic Area (“EEA”), or other regions with laws governing data collection and use that may differ from the laws in the United States, please note that we may transfer your information to a country or jurisdiction that does not have the same data protection laws as your jurisdiction.
+The following provisions apply to you only if you are a UK, European or Swiss citizen or resident.
+If you are a UK, European or Swiss citizen or resident of the EEA, or other regions with laws governing data collection and use that may differ from the laws in the United States, please note that we may transfer your information to a country or jurisdiction that does not have the same data protection laws as your jurisdiction.
 We may do so to process your information by staff operating outside the EEA who works for us or for one of our service providers.